 Hired more Drivers/Job Coaches

-2017 Recruiting more youth, Job Coaches/Drivers & employers for program expansions
+2017 Recruiting more youth, Drivers/Job Coaches & employers for program expansion

 Established partnership with Wheels4Hope

 2021 Continuing to recruit youth that flow into the SFDrive program (whole person/SFF tenets)

 For those youth that demonstrate an interest and effort in SFF, the foundation offers a number of other services designed to give young adults opportunities to succeed later in life including assistance in job placement and financial assistance through college all with the expectation that the youth will “pay it forward.”
 Support continues after high school and SFWorks with Second Family supporting the youth’s chosen “next educational step”.

 Second Family believes that a youth’s main job is self-development, and that one should be working on personal intellectual, physical, and spiritual development weekly, the 7 Tenets of SFF.
 When youth are working on their self-development, this is considered giving back.
 As with the ‘pay it forward’ concept, our hope is that later in life, these youth will reflect on their experiences with Second Family and extend a similar helping hand to youth in need.